top of page

 Gun Violence Prevention

 Gun violence is not inevitable.
 Our children should not live in fear.
 The gun violence epidemic in the United States is a problem we can solve.
 In my time in the General Assembly, we have taken historic action to reduce gun violence in our communities.
-Last session, I passed legislation banning ghost guns in Colorado.
+In previous sessions, I have passed legislation banning ghost guns in Colorado, as well as legislation regulating firearm dealers in our state.
 Additionally, I am proud to have supported bills that:

 • Keep firearms out of the hands of those charged with domestic violence